adamant/adamant.language.reference/src/unsafe.md

 ## Unsafe References

-An old implementation of the `Optional` type indicated that it might be useful to have references that may not be initialized.
+An old implementation of optional types indicated that it might be useful to have references that may not be initialized.
 The idea is that a reference could be marked `unsafe`.
 Then you could set it to `uninitialized` to indicate you didn't want to initialize it or that the current value should be thrown away.
 Accessing an unsafe reference is unsafe because the compiler can't guarantee it has been initialized.